 Advocates for Children provides services to children and families who have been the victims of abuse and neglect.
-We also offer multiple layers of personal care through an array of programs to reduce the incidence of child abuse.
-Advocates serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 8,000 children and families every year.
+We offer multiple layers of personal care through an array of programs to reduce the incidence of child abuse.
+Advocates for Children serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 13,000 children and families every year.

 To strengthen our community through education, advocacy, and prevention, empowering families to be free from child abuse.